 Degrees of Brix is what he is looking for as he measures his grass from plot to plot.

 Generally, the higher the Brix number is the higher the levels of minerals and nutrients are in the plants.
-According to the Weston A. Price Foundation, “Brix measures a combination of sugar, amino acids, oils, proteins, flavonoids, minerals, and other goodies.”
+The Weston A. Price Foundation states, “Brix measures a combination of sugar, amino acids, oils, proteins, flavonoids, minerals, and other goodies.”

 How To Use A Master Refractometer

 The great thing about this refractometer is that it’s very easy to use.
-I can use it so I know you can too.
+I can use it, so I know you can use it too.

 - Point it towards a light source and look through the eyepiece.